-A student dismissed from the Practical Nursing program may apply for re-admission no less than 180 days from the date of dismissal.
+A student dismissed from the Practical Nursing program for the first time may apply for re-admission to the program no less than 180 days from the date of dismissal.
+A student dismissed from the Practical Nursing program for the second time may apply to the program no less than three years from the date of dismissal.
 The student shall take the following steps when applying for readmission:

-- (1) A student wishing to be re-admitted shall send a request for readmission to the Registrar's Office at registrar@standardcollege.edu. - (2) The student shall complete a readmission application.

-- (3) The student shall take a placement test.
+- (1) A student wishing to be re-admitted shall send a request for readmission to the Registrar's Office at registrar@standardcollege.edu. - (2) The student shall complete a readmission application. - (3) The student shall take a placement test.
 The passing grade for the placement test is 75%. - (4) If the student does not pass the placement test, the student may complete a Mandatory Audit of a previous course already taken.
-A Mandatory Audit requires the student to attend all classes and complete all assignments and tests in the course.
-There will be no charge to audit the course.
-After passing the Mandatory Audit Course, the student will be placed in the next available course the student needs to take. - (5) Students who do not pass the Mandatory Audit course must wait another six months before they are eligible to seek re-enrollment in the program. - (6) If the student becomes eligible for re-admission, the student must make satisfactory financial arrangements prior to final approval for re-admission.
-The student will be placed into the appropriate class on a space available basis.
+The student will be required to pass the Mandatory Audited course by achieving a final grade of 80% or better, as one condition to be re-admitted to the program.
+A Mandatory Audit requires the student to attend all classes and complete all assignments and tests in the Course.
+There will be no charge to audit the Course.
+After passing the Mandatory Audit Course, the student will be placed in the next available Course the student needs to take in the program. - (5) The student who does not pass the Mandatory Audit course must wait another six months before he/she is eligible to seek re-enrollment in the program. - (6) If the student becomes eligible for re-admission, the student must make satisfactory financial arrangements prior to final approval for re-admission.
+The student will be placed into the appropriate class on a space available basis. - (7) The student who has been away from the program for more than 5 years shall reapply to the program by completing the online application, along with submitting the application fee.
+The student shall complete the entire application process, and if admitted, start the program from the beginning.